What is a financial management system (FMS)?

-A financial management system is the software and processes used to manage income, expenses, and assets in an organisation.
-In addition to supporting daily financial operations, the purpose of a financial management system is to maximise profits and ensure long-term enterprise sustainability.
+A financial management system is the software and processes used to manage income, expenses, and assets in an organization.
+In addition to supporting daily financial operations, the purpose of a financial management system is to maximize profits and ensure long-term enterprise sustainability.
 They help finance teams:

 - Streamline invoicing and bill collection

-- Optimise daily, monthly, and yearly cash flow
+- Optimize daily, monthly, and yearly cash flow

 - Maintain audit trails and comply with accounting regulations